minio/sio/README.md

 about how to use and implement data at rest encryption (DARE).
 Additionally this project provides a reference implementation in Go.

-## Current status

-This project is under development and things are likely to change.
-Do not use this library except for research or development purposes.

 ## Applications

 DARE is designed with simplicity and efficiency in mind.
 It combines modern AE schemes